Dandielo/DtlCitizensTrader/readme.txt

      - cobblestone counts as * 100
      - needs to have anything in the cursor to change the price
      - AIR will show up the current price
-     - shift click the black_wool to leave price editing
+     - click the black_wool to leave price editing

 May have some issues with item dragging but i'm not sure.